 In a Chapter 7 bankruptcy, the bankruptcy trustee—the court-appointed official tasked with overseeing your case—will sell the nonexempt bankruptcy estate property and distribute the proceeds to your creditors.
 It works differently in a Chapter 13 case because the trustee doesn’t sell your property.
-Instead, you’ll pay the value of the nonexempt property to your creditors in your three- to five-year repayment plan.
+Instead, you’ll pay the value of the nonexempt property to your creditors in a three- to five-year repayment plan.
 This system gives your creditors a share of your nonessential assets in exchange for wiping out your debt.

 The consequences of engaging in such activities can be harsh.
 Anyone who makes a knowingly false statement in association with a bankruptcy filing can be assessed fines up to $250,000 and receive up to 20 years in prison.
 (For in-depth information about bankruptcy fraud, read Hiding Assets in Bankruptcy.)

 Fraud isn’t always directly connected to the bankruptcy filing.
 It can occur before the bankruptcy takes place.
 Here are examples of fraudulent behavior that might cause a creditor to ask the court to deny your discharge of a particular debt: